 As some of you may already know, there is an active defect in Chrome / Edge browsers where User Popup fields and Cross-reference lookup fields are not rendered when clicked.
 There is a thread in the Archer community regarding this issue.
 Multiple companies and users have experienced and reported the defect.
-RSA now has a patch/hotfix for customers who are on versions prior to 126.96.36.199 and 188.8.131.52.
+Archer now has a patch/hotfix for customers who are on versions prior to 22.214.171.124 and 126.96.36.199.

 This hotfix is basically a patch that could be applied either via Custom Object or a temporary modification of

-Record.aspx file, and this fix isn’t going to be a long term solution but more as a temporary one to unblock business user from using those Popup UI elements without upgrading Archer to the newest version while waiting for Chrome/Edge releases the next version.
-We still recommend going with RSA’s suggestion for a long term solution, whenever that happens, you should remove this temporary fix from your instance.
+Record.aspx file, and this fix isn’t going to be a long-term solution but more as a temporary one to unblock business users from using those Popup UI elements without upgrading Archer to the newest version while waiting for Chrome/Edge releases the next version.
+We still recommend going with Archer’s suggestion for a long-term solution, whenever that happens, you should remove this temporary fix from your instance.

 In this article, we will break down this issue and present how we tackled it.
 Hope this will help the companies who are impacted by this defect.

-There are 3 types of UI elements that are impacted from this defect:
+There are 3 types of UI elements that are impacted by this defect:

 - User/Group Picker Popup